baneteasnow/new/categories/social.md

 ---

 {% for post in site.posts %} {% if post.tag == 'psikoloji' or post.tag ==
-'felsefe' or post.tag == 'sosyoloji' or post.tag == 'siyaset bilim' or post.tag
+'felsefe' or post.tag == 'sosyoloji' or post.tag == 'siyaset bilimi' or post.tag
 == 'sosyal bilimler' or post.tag == 'eğitim' or post.tag == 'tarih' or post.tag
 == 'kişisel gelişim' or post.tag == 'sosyal psikoloji' %}